knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 ```

 `TotalCapacity` is calculated as ready_pod_count*revision_total.
 The default TBC is set to 200.
-Now with the above defaults and given the fact that a request needs to stay around for some time in order concurrency metrics to show enough load, it means you can't get EBC>=0 with a hello-world example.
+Now with the above defaults and given the fact that a request needs to stay around for some time in order for concurrency metrics to show enough load, it means you can't get EBC>=0 with a hello-world example.
 The latter which is often confusing for the newcomer as the Knative service never enters serve mode.
-In the next example we will show the lifecycle of a Knative service that also moves to serve mode and how ebc is calculated in practice.
+In the next example, we will show the lifecycle of a Knative service that also moves to serve mode and how EBC is calculated in practice.

-Here is a service that has a target concurrency of 10 and tbc=10:
+Here is a service that has a target concurrency value of 10 and tbc=10:

 ```
 apiVersion: serving.knative.dev/v1